 Better tech has broadened the role of SAP Basis administrators, in parallel with the IT industry as a whole.
-It’s no longer enough to keep the system running, or even performing well.
-An SAP HANA Basis administrator also plays a role in cost control, IT strategy and even business strategy.
+It’s no longer enough to keep the system running and performing well.
+An SAP HANA Basis administrator also plays a role in cost control, IT strategy, and even business policy.

 Along with upgrading their software, these organizations need to upgrade the way they manage their software.
 SAP Basis administrators need to be critical of their own approach to Basis maintenance, as well as the way it functions within the organization as a whole, and must have the flexibility to modernize that approach.

-Increasingly, SAP basis admins are part of complex tactical considerations that significantly impact TCO.
+Increasingly, SAP basis admins have an important role in complex tactical considerations that significantly impact TCO.
 One important factor is how the business structures its hosting purchases in the public cloud.
-In AWS for example, users can purchase a Basis hosting environment on a one-year contract or a three-year contract.
-The three year contract saves a lot of money — essentially, the third year is free — but you’re bound to a specific server size.
+In AWS, for example, users can purchase a Basis hosting environment on a one-year contract or a three-year contract.
+The three-year contract saves a lot of money—essentially, the third year is free—but you’re bound to a specific server size.

-Making the right decision is tricky.
+Making the best decision is tricky.
 Too small a server, and you’ll run out of resources and lose your cost savings.
-Buy too much hosting or stick with one year contracts, and you’ll increase your costs.
-To make the right call, administrators need to consider demand growth and an array of other factors, including:
+Buy too much hosting or stick with one-year contracts, and you’ll increase your costs.
+To make the right call, SAP system administrators need to consider demand growth and an array of other factors, including: